Agency manager at Northamptonshire children's services was paid equivalent of £99,000 salary

 An outgoing manager in Northamptonshire's much-criticised children's services was being paid the equivalent of almost £100,000 a year.

-Figures uncovered by this newspaper show the five highest-earning agency staff in children's services were paid well over £600,000, the majority of the department's agency budget.
+Figures uncovered by this newspaper show the five highest-earning agency staff in children's services in September were on equivalent salaries of up to £429,000.
+That represents almost two-thirds of the department's agency budget.

 It comes a day after another damning Ofsted report that criticised the high turnover of staff in children's services and its dependence on agency staff.
-The service manager is set to leave imminently.
+The service manager is set to leave imminently and the second-highest agency earner - a project manager - has since left the council.

 A member of children's services staff estimated the service manager position would attract a salary of £45,000.